oneforawe/edapt-data-handler/README.md

 # EDAPT Data Handler

 EDAPT = Email-Data Assistant & Processor Tool:
-A Web-App for Data Ingestion via Email and Data Viewing & Downloading via Website
+A data handler for business sales email -- a web-app for database ingestion via email and data viewing & downloading via website.

 The Problem:
 If you have regularly-generated data-containing email messages that you'd like